AricChong12/DSA-StudentGradingSystem/README.md

 4. Sequential Search
 This is a simple yet easy-implementing searching algorithm that checks each element in a particular list, one by one sequentially until it finds a match or reaches the end of the list.

+-The project is a team project of Data Structure and Algorithms